mbaranr/reinforcement_gym/README.md

-# Reinforecement Learning: OpenAI’s Gym Library
+# Reinforcement Learning: OpenAI’s Gym Library

 This repository showcases implementations of reinforcement learning algorithms applied to two environments of the OpenAI’s Gym Library: "*Lunar Lander*" and "*Frozen Lake*"